tjmb03/PK-PD-model/README.md

 Designed for translational scientists, pharmacometricians, and biomarker strategists.

 > © 2026 tjmb03.
+This project is provided for educational and methodological
+demonstration purposes.
 Source code for the interactive dashboards is **available on request** for academic and research use.